Lawyers

 While many car accident cases are settled out of court through negotiations between the parties involved, some cases may ultimately require going to trial.
 It is essential to be prepared for all possible outcomes and have a skilled attorney by your side to represent your interests in court if necessary.

-12. Myth: You Can’t Sue for Emotional Distress
+.
+Myth: You Can’t Sue for Emotional Distress

 13. Myth: You Can’t Sue a Government Entity for a Car Accident

-Some individuals believe that if they were involved in a car accident with a government vehicle or on government , they cannot sue for damages.
+Some individuals believe that if they were involved in a car accident with a government vehicle or on government property, they cannot sue for damages.
 However, it is possible to hold government entities liable for negligence in certain circumstances.
 Consult with an attorney to determine the best course of action for your case.

 14. Myth: Your Insurance Company Will Always Side with You

-While insurance companies are supposed to their policyholders, they often prioritize their profits over providing fair compensation.
+While insurance companies are supposed to protect their policyholders, they often prioritize their profits over providing fair compensation.
 It is important to be careful when dealing with insurance companies after a car accident and consult with an attorney to ensure that your rights are being upheld.

 15. Myth: Your Injuries Are Not Serious Enough to Pursue a Lawsuit